servirtium/demo-javascript-climate-tck/README.md

 Service tests (part of the integration test class) are one thing, but there should always be a smaller number of them than pure unit tests (no I/O, less than 10ms each).
 Teams using this library in a larger application would use traditional in-process mocking (say via [TsMockito](https://github.com/NagRock/ts-mockito)).

 Another dev team could use the recordings, as is, to make a new implementation of the library for some reason (say they did not like the license).
 And they need not even have access to climatedataapi.worldbank.org.
-Some companies happily shipping Servirtium service recordings for specific test scenarios may attach a license agreement that forbids reverse engineering.
+Some companies happily shipping Servirtium service recordings for specific test scenarios may attach a license agreement that forbids reverse engineering (of the closed-source backend, or the shipped library)

 # Building & Tests